 If you have any questions about today’s blog post or need clarification on anything that we wrote about, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week where we can answer questions and address your problems directly with you.

-Our attorneys and staff take a great deal of pride in being able to work on behalf of our clients in family courts across southeast Texas.
+Our attorneys and staff take a great deal of pride in working on behalf of our clients in family courts across southeast Texas.
 We believe that the superior results that we achieve for clients are directly related to the strength of our attorney-client relationships and the work that we put into each of our cases.